rgrannell1/kea/README.md

 are handled gracefully.
 In any case, every function requires you to memorise its precise behaviour.

 Worse still, base functions stack badly.
-You will spend a lot of time chasing down empty values and NA's in the debugger.
+Despite knowing exactly what you want to do, you will spend a lot of time chasing down empty values and NA's in the debugger.

-Arrow is an expressive composible foundation for programming in R. It implements all the common higher-order functions - Map, Fold, GroupBy and so on - as well as any reshaping operation you might want to perform on a collection.
-It has simple IO functions that let you read and write to files with minimal overhead, and the set and combinatoric functions you need for more advanced algorithms.
+The remedy?
+Arrow is a composable functional programming framework.
+It includes all the functionals you know and love from Haskell (map, fold, select, flatmap) it has functions for reshaping and summarising your data structures.

-It aims to be completely consistent and above all else user-friendly.
-Arrow functions rarely have more than two parametres, so functions will just work without configuration.
+Above all else it is designed to be pleasant to use.
+Functional programming, unix-style pipelines and shorthand functions reduce the keystrokes and mental effort needed to go from "I have an idea" to a working prototype.

 For library documentation and tutorials head to [http://rgrannell1.github.io/arrow/](http://rgrannell1.github.io/arrow/).